kendimuthomi/AirBnB_clone/README.md

 `(hbnb) User.all()`

-Please note that this means that the `(hbnb) all` cannot be recreated by the all() func since it must take in a class name (same as count)
+Please note that this means that the `(hbnb) all` cannot be recreated by the all() func since it must take in a class name (same as count).

 The count() method meanwhile is supposed to print the number of instances from a specific model that is stored in the json file.

 `(hbnb) User.count()`

 Prints out the number of instances that the model User has stored.
-Is handy when it comes to checking if a particular instance has been destroyed (I'll leave you to figure that out dummy)
+Is handy when it comes to checking if a particular instance has been destroyed (I'll leave you to figure that out dummy).

 + update()
-The update() method should get special attention first it has two ways in which you can use it to update or add attributes to an instance
+The update() method should get special attention first it has two ways in which you can use it to update or add attributes to an instance.

 1. `<class name>.update(<id>, <attribute name>, <attribute value>)`

-Use quotes as you please (I have already fancied it up) though it should be noted that the attribute value varies depending on the type of data it is if it is a string it SHOULD ALWAYS BE IN QUOTES, otherwise if not it SHOULD NOT be in quotes this is important as
+Use quotes as you please (I have already fancied it up) though it should be noted that the attribute value varies depending on the type of data it is if it is a string it SHOULD ALWAYS BE IN QUOTES, otherwise if not it SHOULD NOT be in quotes this is important as:

 `(hbnb) User.update(2312312312sdfasdf, number, "4")`